Good news about vaccination.

 Get vaccinated—it's one of the best ways to help protect yourself.

 If there's one thing Hall of Famer Joe Montana knows, it's that protection may help with success.
-And pneumococcal vaccination helps produce antibodies, which help protect your body.
+And pneumococcal vaccination helps produce antibodies, which help protect you from pneumococcal pneumonia and IPD.

 STAY AHEAD WITH ADDITIONAL PROTECTION